withastro/astro/README.md

 ### 🗺️ Sitemap

 Astro will automatically create a `/sitemap.xml` for you for SEO!
-Be sure to set the `site` URL in your [Astro config][config] so the URLs can be generated properly.
+Be sure to set `buildOptions.site` in your [Astro config][config] so the URLs can be generated properly.

 ⚠️ Note that Astro won’t inject this into your HTML for you!
 You’ll have to add the tag yourself in your `<head>` on all pages that need it: